ASquanchyPenguin/Sims-Legacy-Assistant/README.md

 ## Planned and Future Features
 1. Roll Random Life Events to randomize a sim's story.
 2. Prevent Sims in the same household from sharing traits and/or aspirations with Balanced-Legacy Trait mode.
-3. Save and Load Legacies to and from a file.